Our people and how they work together.

 Samaritans has more than 200 branches and locations across the UK and Ireland.
 During 2021, around 22,000 people volunteered their time for Samaritans.

 From April 2016, all branches have decided to either go through an incorporation process and affiliate to Samaritans Central Charity or to join Samaritans Central Charity (and no longer be a separate legal entity).
 Whichever structure they've chosen, this doesn't affect the services they offer.
 You can read more details about this in our Annual Report.

 And Samaritans also employ staff who work with volunteers in areas from accounting to policy to social media to make sure we achieve our vision and mission.

 Governance and leadership

 Samaritans is a volunteer-led organisation.
-Jenni McCartney, our Chair of trustees and a volunteer, works together with our CEO, Ruth Sutherland.
+Keith Leslie, our Chair of trustees and a volunteer, works together with our CEO, Julie Bentley.